cgeren/db-hotel/cdg225geren/README.md

    6. From here, the interface is somewhat self evident, the only other suggestion is that if you are a new customer, it would be wise to select new             customer, unless you are familiar with another users last name, phone number, and reservation info.
 After your customer profile is created, you may         easily navigate throughout all other aspects of the program in order to manipulate your reservation, customer status, transactions, etc.

+The two other interfaces, housekeeping and front-desk, are also quite self evident.
+However, as I note again, it would be smart to use the customer interface first.
+When you use the front-desk interface, you will quickly see that you need to know the start date of a reservation, a customer's last name, and a customer's phone number.
+Then, for check out, you will need to know their assigned room number.

+It would be good to take a quick glance at the notes below when using the housekeeping interface as well.

 Happy breaking!
 (If you can...)